alreich/qualreas/README.md

         => Road: EQ

-Not counting converses, there are 5 links that have multiple relations (e.g., [House1, Property1, NTPP|TPP]).
+Not counting converses--which, conveniently, are not shown in the summary, above--there are 5 links that have multiple relations (e.g., [House1, Property1, NTPP|TPP]).
 Since there are 2 relations on each of these 5 edges, if we breakout the network into all possible singleton labelings we have 2^5 = 32 possible networks.
 And it's possible that not all of the 32 networks will be consistent.
 In fact, as shown below, only 9 of the 32 possible singleton labelings are consistent.

 ```python